Need to talk? Call 1800 882 436.

 Will the infection affect my baby’s health?

 Your baby may develop an infection.
-The hospital staff will watch your baby’s health closely.
-If the risk is high, your baby might be given preventive antibiotics even if they are well.
+If your baby has a high risk of developing an infection, they might be given preventive antibiotics, even if they seem healthy.

-If an intrauterine infection occurs before you reach full term, your baby will need to be born early.
-Learn more about health problems that may affect babies who are born early.
+If you get an intrauterine infection before you reach full term, your baby may need to be born early.
+Most premature babies don’t have any long-term health complications.
+Some babies born prematurely can have problems with:

 Will the infection affect how I give birth?

-You will be advised to give birth as soon as possible if you have an intrauterine infection.
+If you have an intrauterine infection during pregnancy you may be advised to give birth early.
 Your doctor will talk to you about having an induced labour or an emergency caesarean.
-The safest option for you depends on your circumstances.
+The safest option for you will depend on your circumstances.

 Resources and support